 Travelers and their responsible units should also be mindful of the University’s fiscal year end deadlines.
 All expenses incurred should be reported in line with fiscal year end deadlines to ensure that expenses are appropriately captured in the University’s financial statements and departmental budgets for the appropriate fiscal period.

 - University Travelers conducting official UF business or their Delegates are required to book airfare using the UF GO booking tool or through Word Travel Service, the University’s authorized travel agent.

 Commercial airline reservations should be made when it the most efficient and economical means of travel, considering time of the Traveler, impact on the productivity of the Traveler, cost of transportation, and per diem or subsistence required.
-It is the expectation that University Travelers and their Delegates select the least expensive airfare within the main cabin (i.e., economy class) that is consistent with business requirements while on official business travel.
+It is the expectation that University Travelers and their Delegates select the least expense airfare within the main cabin (i.e. economy class) that is consistent with business requirements while on official business.
+When using the booking tool, nonrefundable or refundable tickets should be purchased based on what best meets unit needs.
 The University will not compensate/reimburse employees or non-employees for use of personal frequent flyer miles.

 It is encouraged that travel arrangement be made as far in advance as possible, as the availability of lower fares is generally greater.
 University Travelers may accrue their own frequent flyer mileage or other rewards points for trips taken on official UF business.
 Reward program incentives should not influence carrier selection or other individual business travel decisions.

 An upgrade above main cabin is allowed in the following instances: